Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more online fundraising ideas.

 “1 in 4 emails from peer-to-peer fundraisers result in donations, compared with 1 in 1,250 emails from a nonprofit…” tweet this

-Pensacola Habitat For Humanity’s Women Build initiative encouraged folks to set up their own personal fundraising websites to raise money for the cause.
+Climb Out of the Darkness is an initiative by Postpartum Support International that encouraged folks to set up their own personal fundraising websites to raise money for the cause.
 Each fundraiser’s site features a personal appeal and social sharing buttons, which are great ways to spread the word about the campaign.

 Here’s how you can use peer to peer fundraising on CauseVox: